Not every hedgehog needs rescuing....

 Most hedgehogs out during the day have a problem.
 Don't assume that because you can't see anything wrong that there isn't.
 Rescues and carers will check the hog over thoroughly and keep it for a while to monitor it.
 If there genuinely is nothing wrong and it's just been disturbed from its sleeping place, the animal will be released and carry on as if nothing happened.

 1. Phone your nearest rescue.
 We are in Thatcham, West Berkshire.
 We will happily take an animal if you can get it to us but there may be somebody closer.
-Please see the Carers list
+Please see the Find a rescue page

 2. Any local vet should take the animal, check it over and treat it under their RCVS Code of Practice.